 In Class: Cover the Comparison Test and the Absolute Convergence Theorem.
 You will see that this section of the textbook contains enough material for at least three lessons.
 We will cover the Ratio Test, which is also in section 9.3, just before we cover power series later in the course.
-Also, we will discuss the Alternating Series Theorem when we need it to treat the endpoints of an interval of convergence.
-When you talk about the Absolute Convergence Theorem, you'll have to do some hand- waving and talk about how cancellation of positive and negative terms could make a series more likely to converge.
-Then when we do cover the Alternating Series Theorem, you can "recall" these remarks as a lead-in to that theorem.
+Also, we will discuss the Alternating Series Theorem when we need it to treat the endpoints of an interval of convergence later in the course.

+When you talk about the Absolute Convergence Theorem, you'll have to do some hand-waving and talk about how cancellation of positive and negative terms could make a series more likely to converge.
+Then later, when we do cover the Alternating Series Theorem, you can "recall" these remarks as a lead-in to that theorem.

 Homework: 9.3/1-11,30,31.

+5-2 Review

-5-2 Review Homework: Course Pack: p157/5,7; p165/8; p173/4,6,7,9,12; Textbook: p429/3-7,11,16,17; p431/22-25; p338-41/29,69,87,146; p342/10,11,17,18,20-23; p304/49; p320/7; p325/2.
-Lab: Test #1 5-3 7.7, 7.8 Improper Integrals (definitions and basics) In Class: Remember that students have done a lab (in week 3) about integrating to infinity.
+Homework: Course Pack: p163/5,7; p171/8; p179/4,6,7,9,12; Textbook: p429/3-7,11,16,17; p431/22-25; p338-41/29,69,87,146; p342/10,11,17,18,20-23; p304/49; p320/7; p325/2.

+Lab: Test #1

+5-3 7.7, 7.8 Improper Integrals (definitions and basics)

+In Class: Remember that students have done a lab (in week 3) about integrating to infinity.
 You can remind them of what they have already seen and introduce the term "improper integral"; then, cover the other cases of improper integrals.

 Important Homework Note: Students should work all problems in the "Background" section of the lab, Present Value and Future Value (on pages 109-110 of the Course Pack) before lab next week.
 It is important that students complete this precalculus material before lab, so they will have most of their lab time available to think about the applications in the lab which require calculus.
 You could enforce this requirement, if you think it's necessary, by collecting their lab background work on the day before lab or at the beginning of the lab.

 Homework: 7.7/2,4,7,9,10,17,22,29,38,39; 7.8/1,2,8,10,12,19,21,26,28,31,32; Course Pk p109-110: "Background" for the lab, Present Value and Future Value.

-6-1 8.1 Areas and Volumes In Class: Present volumes by slicing.
-The textbook doesn't cover volumes of revolution until section 8.2, but it may be easier to go ahead and cover volumes by disks and washers today as well.
-We will cover are length in the next lesson.
-In any case look over this
+6-1 8.1 Areas and Volumes

+In Class: Present volumes by slicing.
+The textbook doesn't cover volumes of revolution until section 8.2, but it may be easier to go ahead and cover volumes by disks and washers today, as well.
-- today, as well.
 We will cover arc length in the next lesson.
 In any case look over this lesson and the next one before you write your lesson plans, so you can decide exactly how much you want to cover each day.
 We do not cover the shell method for finding volumes.
-In this lesson and in the next lesson you should emphasize the process of setting up the correct integral by referring to Riemann sums, and you should discourage students from memorizing formulas. - HW Note: Homework problem #16 is a nice, challenging problem, but it's not stated clearly.
+In this lesson and in the next lesson you should emphasize the process of setting up the correct integral by referring to Riemann sums, and you should discourage students from memorizing formulas.

+HW Note: Homework problem #16 is a nice, challenging problem, but it's not stated clearly.
 The area in question is meant to be the area in quadrant I. Please make that announcement to your students.